Hansmu/svelte-tutorial/README.md

 There is no built-in validation in Svelte.
 You'll want to build your own or pull in a 3rd party library.

+## Stores

+As your app grows, you'll have different component trees, and you'll need a way to share the data between those.